Emma Mattress Review

 The Emma mattress is a universal comfort model, which means that it is designed to appeal to a wide range of sleepers with different sleep preferences.
 We personally felt it to be around a 6 out of 10 on the firmness scale (10 being the firmest), so it is more of a medium-firm mattress.

-The various special foams used in its construction are supposed to work together to create a pressure relieving surface that evenly distributes your weight across the bed and that is soft enough to cradle your body in any sleeping position while also having the firmness necessary to keep you from sinking too much into the mattress.
+The various special foams used in its construction work together to create a pressure relieving surface that evenly distributes your weight across the bed and that is soft enough to cradle your body in any sleeping position while also having the firmness necessary to keep you from sinking too much into the mattress.

 Since Kaye and myself are primarily side sleepers, we like mattresses that provide enough give in the top comfort layer to support our shoulders and hips, while also having the firmness if we switch to our stomachs and backs.
-The Emma unfortunately caused us some hip and shoulder pain after a few months of sleeping on it.

 The top comfort layer made of Airgocell foam and the memory foam layer beneath it are designed to both conform to your body, provide a pressure relieving, comfortable and cool sleeping surface, and to offer enough responsiveness and bounce.